-Antichthon is an annual internationally recognised journal of ancient world studies.
+Antichthon is an annual internationally recognised journal of ancient world studies, first published in 1967.
 While it places its main emphasis on Greece and Rome, its scope has been broadly defined so as to embrace the Ancient Near East and the Mediterranean from the beginnings of civilisation to the Early Middle Ages.

-The journal is open to contributions from any country, and will publish articles on topics relating to the languages, literature, thought, history and archaeology of the ancient world.
+The journal is open to contributions from any country, and will publish articles on topics relating to the languages, literature, thought, history, archaeology and reception of the ancient world.
 It will not undertake full-scale reviewing, but may include occasional reviews and articles reporting the progress of scholarship in a particular field of enquiry.
 The language of publication is English.
 From time to time special thematic volumes will be published.

-Classics Programme, SACR, Victoria University of Wellington, PO Box 600, WELLINGTON 6140, New Zealand
+Professor John Davidson, Victoria University of Wellington, New Zealand

 Guidelines for Contributors